fluidself/fluidself.org/_books/self-help/the-motivation-hacker.md

 - **Build Useful Habits.** Make an autopilot schedule for yourself and put your goals into it, or add goals to existing routines.

-- **Schedule Play Before Work.** Plan times to have as much fun as you can--this leads to more efficient recreation, and it also lets you focus on your goals during the other times, rather than just having low-grade leisure constantly tempting you as an option.
+- **Schedule Play Before Work.** Plan times to have as much fun as you can—this leads to more efficient recreation, and it also lets you focus on your goals during the other times, rather than just having low-grade leisure constantly tempting you as an option.
 Play hard.

 **Delay.** Delay is how far off the reward seems to be.
 This is often hard to manipulate directly, but sometimes you can set yourself up to perceive Delay differently, thus scoring a big motivation win.